lpsm-dev/drprune/README.md

 ## ➤ Project status <a name = "project-status"></a>

-Currently the project is constantly being updated! 👾
+The project is currently being updated! 👾

 ## ➤ Donations <a name = "donations"></a>